All Episodes

 The law that passed in June goes beyond an earlier law that sought to standardize state driver's licenses, requiring that states verify license applicants are American citizens or legal residents.

-What's what's what's so hard?
+What's so hard?

-You either got a legal driver's license or you don't you're not, you're a citizen or you're not.
+You either got a legal driver's license or not.

 You have papers or you don't.

-Well, then how much money do we spend on our government?
+Well, then, how much money do we spend on our government?

 How much money do we spend hiring people in this?

-We got more people working in this government than I can count.
+We've got more people working in this government than I can count.

-And I'll bet you the exact number, if it were known to people, would would blow your mind.
+And I'll bet you the exact number, if it were known to people, would blow your mind.

-And but every time something comes up, we keep hearing about basically how incompetent they are.
+But every time something comes up, we keep hearing about basically how incompetent they are.

-These are just frontline DMV people.
+These are just frontline DMV.

 No, we can't.